anic4cio/side_projects/Javascript/README.md

 # *MY JAVASCRIPT ROADMAP*

 ## List of Javascript concepts that I have to leaning
-## Percentage number is how much I know about that

 ### Pré-requisitos
 * Lógica de Programação